vinci1it2000/schedula/README.rst

 :License:       `EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_

-CO2MPAS is backward-looking longitudinal-dynamics CO2 & fuel-consumption
+**CO2MPAS** is backward-looking longitudinal-dynamics CO2 & fuel-consumption
 simulator for Light-Duty Vehicles (cars and vans) specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.

-It is an open-source python-3 project, currently developed with python 3.4, using Anaconda/WinPython under Windows 7, using Anaconda under MacOS, and using Linux'sstandard python environment.
+It is an open-source project developed with Python-3.4, using Anaconda & WinPython under Windows 7, Anaconda under MacOS, and Linux's standard python environment.
-The program runs as a **console command**.
+The program runs as a *console command*.

 History
 -------
-The *European Commission* is supporting the introduction of the WLTP cycle for Light-duty vehicles developed at the United Nations (UNECE) level, in the shortest possible time-frame.
-Its introduction requires the adaptation of CO2 certification and CO2 monitoring procedures set by European Regulations.
-European Commission's *Joint Research Centre* has been assigned the development of this vehicle simulator to facilitate this back-translation.
+The *European Commission* is supporting the introduction of the *WLTP cycle* for Light-duty vehicles developed at the *United Nations (UNECE)* level, in the shortest possible time-frame.
+Its introduction requires the adaptation of CO\ :sub:`2` certification and monitoring procedures set by European regulations.
+European Commission's *Joint Research Centre* has been assigned the development of this vehicle simulator to facilitate this adaptation.